 Executive Assistant & Office Manager

 Tom joined the CONEG team in 1988 after serving in the U.S. Army.
 Ever since, he has been instrumental in keeping the organizational wheels turning.
-In addition to providing support to the executive director and staff, he is responsible for all aspects of office operations, computer systems, records management, and organizing the newsletter.
+In addition to providing support to the executive director and staff, he is responsible for all aspects of office operations, computer systems, records management, organizing the newsletter, and maintaining the website.
 Tom handles logistical and administrative support to meetings of the governors, board of directors, program committees and other stakeholders.

 Lana started her work with CONEG in the spring of 2017.
 She holds a MS in Resource and Management and Conservation from Antioch University and a BA in Political Science from Albertus Magnus College.
 Prior to returning to school and following through with her passion for environmental studies, Lana worked as a paralegal for a non-profit helping veterans in recovery.
 She currently sits on the advisory board for the Appalachian Mountain Club and her town’s Conservation Committee.
 As the Regional program Coordinator, Lana manages the NEG/ECP Conference and various committee activities including resolutions and reports to promote regional collaboration, as well as support quarterly activities with the environmental commissioners of the Northeast.